 Dr. David Rudge

 Dr. David Rudge teaches Free Improvisation at the State University of New York at Fredonia where he leads the Improv.
 Collective, a performing ensemble dedicated to free improvisation for self-expression. (www.fredonia.edu/som/improv).
 As an improvising violinist, he has performed with Paul Winter, Paul Horn, Arthur Hull, Don Campbell and David Darling.
 He has also served as conductor for David Darling and Jon-Luc Ponty.
-Involved with Music for People since its inception, Dr. Rudge is a member of its Board of Directors and on the full-time teaching staff. (www.musicforpeople.org).
-David has taught Free Improvisation in such diverse settings as Oklahoma State University, the Connecticut and New York Public Schools, the Kiental Center in Switzerland, the Tenri Cultural Center in NY City, Strings without Boundaries, Brian Wicklund’s American Fiddle Camp, Charles Castleman’s Quartet Program, the North Carolina School of the Arts and the Omega Institute of Holistic Studies, where he was part of the summer staff.
+Involved with Music for People since its inception, David also now teaches at the Music for People workshops. (www.musicforpeople.org) David has taught Free Improvisation in such diverse settings as Oklahoma State University, the Connecticut and New York Public Schools, the Kiental Center in Switzerland, the Tenri Cultural Center in NY City, Strings without Boundaries, Brian Wicklund’s American Fiddle Camp, Charles Castleman’s Quartet Program, the North Carolina School of the Arts and the Omega Institute of Holistic Studies, where he was part of the summer staff.
 Dr. Rudge is also the Director of Orchestras and Opera at SUNY – Fredonia.
 He has conducted symphony orchestras and operas in Europe, Africa, the Middle East, South and Central America to critical acclaim. (www.davidrudge.net).

 Bonnie Darling is the heart and hostess of Music for People’s office.
-She is the friendly voice on the phone messages, the one who caringly listens to callers and helps with all registration details, and the one who handles the business aspects of mfp behind the scenes.
+She is the friendly voice on the phone messages, the one who caringly listens to callers and helps with all registration details, and the one who handles the business aspects of Music for People behind the scenes.

 In 1969 David joined the Grammy Award-winning Paul Winter Consort, a progressive band for its time whose sound blended jazz with Brazilian, African, Indian and other world music.
 During his eight-year stint as soloist, composer and vocalist with the Consort, Darling was exposed at length to ensemble and solo improvisation.